Coal to Green Hydrogen: Germany’s Energy Transition Summed Up in One Project

 If everything goes to plan, Kakaras expects the journey for green hydrogen to scale from dependence on public funding to commercial independence to be shorter than that of solar PV.

 In Europe, the EU has a 40 GW electrolyzer target for 2030.
-If the only sectors using green hydrogen come from existing hydrogen users, such as the fertilizer industry, then we’re headed for oversupply.
+If the only sectors using green hydrogen come from existing hydrogen users, such as the fertilizer industry, then we’re headed for an oversupply situation.

 Ben Gallagher is a senior analyst at Wood Mackenzie and the author of the company’s new report, The Hydrogen Possibility.
 He considers demand to be a major challenge for the sector.

-“As of now, we view that on the production side, there's enough support from these targets and from this money available for deployments,” Gallagher said in an interview.
+“As of now...on the production side, there's enough support from these targets and from this money available for deployments,” Gallagher said in an interview.
 “Cost will probably be able to fall fast enough, due to what's happened with wind, solar and lithium-ion [batteries].
-But the demand for the electrons they produce was already rather well established, he noted.
+But the demand for the electrons they produce was already rather well established," he noted.

-“It's the question of [whether] these sectors will be able to accept low-carbon hydrogen that have not consumed them before,” he added.
+“It's the question of [whether] these sectors that have not consumed it before will be able to accept low-carbon hydrogen,” he added.

-With that “baseload demand” already secured and infrastructure on the way for access to several sources of demand, Moorburg could well enter its second epoch less than ten years after opening.
+With that “baseload demand” already secured and infrastructure on the way for access to several sources of demand, Moorburg could well enter its second epoch less than 10 years after opening.
 Greetings from the hydrogen age.